 Our current equality objectives are to:

-Increase the number of black and minority ethnic (BAME) officers to match that of the population in Kent.
+increase the number of black and ethnic minority officers to match that of the population in Kent

-Retain and develop BAME colleagues into specialist and supervisory roles.
+retain and develop ethnic minority colleagues into specialist and supervisory roles

-The Single Equality Scheme is a public commitment to show how we'll meet our legal requirements.
-It demonstrates how we promote equality in relation to 'protected characteristics'.
+The Single Equality Scheme is a public commitment to show how we'll meet our legal requirements by demonstrating how we promote equality in relation to 'protected characteristics'.
 Meeting these requirements is the minimum standard we aspire to.

 We're committed to making sure equality and diversity underpins our organisation and we help our staff by providing support and networking opportunities.
-There are currently 6 staff support groups:
+There are currently nine staff support groups:

 Christian Police Association